Crescent Park

 Across all provided listings, building amenities are described repeatedly, but there is no mention of shared or community laundry despite consistent mention of other amenities.
 Combined with 0/13 MLS amenities for community laundry and repeated emphasis on in‑unit washers/dryers, the evidence suggests the building does not have separate community laundry facilities.

-I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
-Multiple remarks instead reference washer/dryer in-unit or an exclusive laundry room for a unit, indicating no evidence of community laundry on every floor.
+Searched for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry'.
+Listings reference in-unit washers/dryers and one 'exclusive laundry room' for a unit, but there is no statement that community laundry exists on every floor.

 The building clearly provides parking, with nearly every listing describing a dedicated stall or space.
 Phrases like '1 assigned garaged parking' and 'one covered parking stall' appear across multiple agents’ remarks, aligning with 13/13 MLS records showing parking features selected.